 Dinosaur National Monument

-Dinosaur National Monument borders Colorado and Utah in the northwest corner of Colorado and Northeast corner of Utah.
+Stargazing at Dinosaur National Monument is well worth the visit.
+This unique National Monument borders Colorado and Utah in the northwest corner of Colorado and the Northeast corner of Utah.
 Most of the canyon country area lies in Colorado.
 About 25% of the park, including the quarry area, is in Utah.
-In addition to seeing the area’s fascinating history, Colorado stargazing at Dinosaur National Monument is a spectacular nighttime treat.
+In addition to seeing the area’s fascinating history, stargazing at Dinosaur is a spectacular nighttime treat.

 Dinosaurs once roamed here.
 Their remains are visibly embedded in the rocks for you to see.
 While visiting today, you will be aware of deserts, fast-moving rivers descending through deep canyons, and nearby mountains which support a wide variety of lives.